CodenameBorealis/educationPlatform/eduPlatform/README.md

 # EduPlatform / Backend (Django)

 To run the server follow these steps:
-1. Fetch or clone the repository using `git fetch` or `git clone` respectively.
+1. Clone the repository using `git clone`.
 2. Install python 3.12 if you haven't already.
 3. Install virtualenv using `pip install virtualenv`.
 4. Create a local enviroment using `virtualenv "./.venvs"`
 5. Enter the virtual enviroment using `.venvs/Scripts/activate`
 6. Run `pip install -r requirements.txt`
-7. Finally to run a development server use `python eduPlatform/manage.py runserver`
+7. From the main directory run `daphne eduPlatform.eduPlatfrom.asgi:application` to start a development server.
+   **Note**: You must have daphne installed to run this, daphne itself should be included in the requirements, but make sure that it is installed correctly!

 To test the backend use
 `python eduPlatform/manage.py test`